 - You may be a parent whose child’s spine is perfectly normal, but your pediatrician never performed a simple scoliosis screening, so you’re feeling lucky and blessed

-Parents like you are the reason why ISOP is able to provide resources, support and options for early treatment of progressive infantile scoliosis, including medical trainings in the entire protocol.
+Parents like you are the reason why ISOP is able to provide resources, support and options for early treatment of progressive infantile scoliosis, including organizing medical trainings in the entire protocol.
 Without the many parents who dedicate time, resources, and finances, this treatment and cure would not be available in the US.

 Ways that you can put Parent Power in action!